-These are some of the key questions that researchers are working to answer.
+Here’s the latest on the some of the key questions that researchers are working to answer.

 Where did COVID-19 come from?

-Rapid sequencing of the virus has shown that it is highly similar to a known bat virus found in China, and to the SARS coronavirus which spread rapidly in 2002.
+Rapid genetic sequencing of the virus has shown that it is very similar to a known bat virus found in China, and to the SARS coronavirus which spread rapidly in 2002.
 It’s likely that the virus originated in bats, but current theories suggest an intermediate animal passed it on to humans.
 Studies are underway to help researchers understand which animal transmitted the virus and how, and what is needed to prevent infections from animals in future.

 How do you test for COVID-19?